This page features a collection of some of the best Ruby books for all learning levels.

 Ruby books for people who never programmed before

 If you never programmed before, you need a Ruby book that doesn’t just teach you the language, but also teaches you how to program.
-For example, you might need to learn the Ruby syntax to work with arrays, but also be explained what arrays are in the first place.
+For example, you might need to learn not just the Ruby syntax to work with arrays, but also be explained what arrays are in the first place.

 Thankfully you have a couple of very good gentle introductions: